dislersd/peach_farms/README.md

 This is mostly just practice with React skills but maybe it will turn into something cool?

-The data is peach farms in Connecticut (name, phone number, nearby farms) and I have created a graph of all of the farms wich are close to each other.
+The data is peach farms (name, phone number, nearby farms) and I have created a graph of all of the farms wich are close to each other.